Darul Uloom Al-Madania

 Madrasah in Buffalo, New York, U.S.

 Darul Uloom Al-Madania is a private Islamic madrasah in Buffalo, New York and the largest Deobandi madrasa in North America, that is devoted to producing Islamic scholars (ulama) and huffaz with academic study up to high school.
 It is one of the oldest institutions in North America to offer the traditional Deobandi dars-e-nizami curriculum.

 It was founded by Muhammad Ismail Memon (d.
 2023) and is run by his sons Mansoor Memon, Ibrahim Memon, and Husain Ahmad Memon.
-Masood Memon Makki, the eldest son of the school's founder, serves as the current president.
-Both the founder and the current president were students of renowned 20th-century Hadith scholar Zakariyya Kandhlawi.
+Masood Memon Makki, the grandson of the school's founder, serves as the current president.
+The founder was a student of renowned 20th-century Hadith scholar Zakariyya Kandhlawi.

 History

 Darul Uloom Al-Madania was founded by Dr. Ismail Memon.
 The search for a suitable building that would serve as an institution began in 1986, when Ismail Memon and Shaikh Ibrahim were living in Waterloo, Canada.
 In 1989, the two prepared to purchase a property in Dunkirk, New York, only to have it rejected.
 One year later in 1990, they again prepared to purchase a property on Dodge Street in Buffalo, New York.
 Once again this sale was rejected.
 On June 17, 1991, a property was obtained on North Davis Road in East Aurora, New York.
 However, a permit was only obtained to house 18 people.
 In 1992, a contract was signed for a property in Hamburg, New York.
 However, the sale was cancelled due to local opposition.
 Later that year, another property was obtained on Sycamore Street in downtown Buffalo, only to have the sale cancelled by the owners.

 In 1993, Holy Mother of the Rosary Cathedral of the Polish National Catholic Church, relocated to Lancaster and was purchased and converted into a mosque and boarding school.
 On March 3, the church across from the newly formed Masjid Zakariya, Queen of the Most Holy Rosary, was also purchased and converted into a women's school.
 In 1996, the original property on Sycamore Street was obtained again and this time the purchase was complete.
 The new building was turned into the Jamia, or the boys' boarding school.
 The original building purchased for the boarding school then became the Darul Khalil secular studies school.
 In 2002, a 6 acre plot, previously used as a youth detention center, was purchased and the Jamiah was moved there.